 Major Offenses (Level II-IV) in the Student Code of Conduct will result in a disciplinary referral, which the school administration will investigate.
 Referral consequences will be assigned as soon as the investigation concludes.
-Parents will be notified of the referral and consequences through OSS Connect and/or a phone call.
+Parents will be notified of the referral and consequences through a phone call or email.